Submodular Order Functions and Assortment Optimization: Upper Bound of 0.5

 \begin{lemma} A monotone subadditive function $f$ is $\pi$ (strongly) submodular ordered if for any two sets $B\subseteq A$ and an element $i$ to the right of $A$, we have $f(i\mid A)\leq f(i\mid B)$. \end{lemma} \begin{proof}{Proof.} Strong submodular order implies $f(i\mid A)\leq f(i\mid B)$ by definition.
 To see the reverse direction, consider an arbitrary set $A$, subset $B$ of $A$, and a set $C$ such that $l_{\pi}(C)>r_{\pi}(A)$.
 Let $C=\{c_1,\cdots,c_k\}$ represent the elements of $C$ in submodular order and define subsets $C_i=\{c_1,\cdots,c_i\}$, $\forall i\in[k-1]$ and $C_0=\{\emptyset\}$.
 We are given,

 Therefore,

 where we use telescoping marginal values to rewrite $f(C\mid A)$ and $f(C\mid B)$. \Halmos \end{proof}

-\begin{proof}{Proof of Theorem \ref{impossible}.} At a high level, we construct a family of submodular order functions where the (unique) optimal solution is ``well-hidden" i.e., only a small subset of the optimal solution can be found by polynomial number of queries to the value oracle.
+\begin{proof}{Proof of Theorem \ref{impossible}.} At a high level, we construct a family of submodular order functions where the (unique) optimal solution is ``well-hidden", i.e., only a small subset of the optimal solution can be found by polynomial number of queries to the value oracle.
 By design, the value of every feasible solution that has small overlap with the optimal set is at most half the optimal value.
-In the following, we use non-negative integers $n_1,n_2,k_1,k_2,r$ and real value $\alpha>0$ that is defined later.
-Our choice of these values will obey the following rules $n_1>k_1>n_2=k_2$, $\alpha=k_1/k_2$ and $r<\alpha k_2=k_1$.
+In the following, we use non-negative integers $n_1,n_2,k_1,k_2,r$ and a real valued scalar $\alpha>0$.
+We specify the exact values of these parameters later on and note that the values will obey the following rules $n_1>k_1>n_2=k_2$, $\alpha=k_1/k_2$ and $r<\alpha k_2=k_1$.
 Let $N$ denote the ground set (size $n$) with partition $\{N_1,N_2\}$.
 Let $n_i$ denote the cardinality of $N_i$ for $i\in\{1,2\}$.
 For sets $S\subseteq N_1$, we define $f(S)=\min\{|S|,2k_1\}$.
 Under this definition, we have a monotone submodular function on the ground set $N_1$.
 Notice that, for all sets $S\subseteq N_1$ with $|S|\leq 2k_1$, the function value equals $|S|$.
 Further, subsets of $N_1$ of the same size have identical value.
 For sets $S\subseteq N_2$, we define $f(S)=\alpha|S|$.
-Notice that $f(N_2)=\alpha k_2=k_1$.
+Recall that $n_2=k_2$ and by definition, $f(N_2)=\alpha k_2=k_1$.
 Our overall ground set is given by $N_1\cup N_2$ so it remains to define function value on sets that intersect both $N_1$ and $N_2$.

 For a special set $A_1\subseteq N_1$ with $|A_1|=k_1$, we define

 Recall that $r< \alpha k_2=k_1$ thus, $f(A_1\cup S_2)>\max\{f(A_1),f(S_2)\}$.
 More generally, for $B_1\subseteq A_1$ and $S_2\subseteq N_2$,